 Distribute funding to Boards whose average daily rate increases and do not have sufficient funding to meet their approved target

+NLF: Based on the EOY reconciliation, Boards must notify staff that the Commission approved distribution of an additional $27,220,126 to 19 Boards with case mix changes that resulted in an increase to their average costs and a need for additional funding to meet their initially approved target.

-NLF: Boards must be aware that prospective payments should be reported under the Cash Draw and Expenditure Reporting system (CDER) line item entitled “Direct Care – Prospective Payments.”
+NLF: Boards must notify staff that prospective payments should be reported under the Cash Draw and Expenditure Reporting system (CDER) line item entitled “Direct Care – Prospective Payments.”
 TWC will direct Boards on which two-week payment period to charge to the “Direct Care – Prospective Payments” line item in CDER.

-NLF: Boards must be aware that adjustments will be made in CDER to prospective payment funding based on actual expenditures.
+NLF: Boards must notify staff that adjustments will be made in CDER to prospective payment funding based on actual expenditures.

-NLF: Boards must be aware that if a Board exceeds its prospective payment distribution amount in CDER, it must submit a contract amendment request (CAR) to request additional funds.
+NLF: Boards must notify staff that if a Board exceeds its prospective payment distribution amount in CDER, it must submit a contract amendment request (CAR) to request additional funds.

 INQUIRIES: